HfMT-ZM4/Quintet.net/Tutorial.md

  1. Viewer

 ## Top level
+The only file residing at top-level can be a _bank_ file, used by the Quintet.net Sampler.
+It contains a reference to instruments.
+The bank will be loaded automatically once a project has been chosen, but can also be opened and edited manually in the Quintet.net Sampler Preferences.
+The tutorial comes with a bank called Tutorial.bank.txt consisting of a number of old synth sounds, among others.

 ## Audio-Extentions
 While Quintet.net also supports VST plugins for audio processing and sound generation, Audio-Extension offer a very simple means to extend Quintet.net simply by adding Max patches to this particular folder.
 In the Client there are two slots for each player, for a total of 10 (see the Plugins preferences pane) These patches can also both be used for processing and generation.
 We will show you how.